kodedge-swapneel/spring-mysql-demo/README.md

-# Deploy Springboot application with MySql database in Kubernetes cluster (minikube)
+# Deploy Spring Boot application with MySql database in Kubernetes cluster (minikube)

 ## [Click here to watch the video for demonstration.](https://youtu.be/yet0-x8Ab6c)